MONDAYS, 6:00-9:00PM

 A box for storing tools

-A towel for wiping you hands
+A towel for wiping your hands

 A smock or apron